 After making changes, click OK.

-Similar touch, hold and drag technique works with touch screens.
+The similar touch, hold and drag technique works with touch screens.

-If you are using Details view for folders, all you have to do is click on a column name (e.g. Name, Size, Type, etc).
-The column that the folder is sorted by is indicated with a small arrowhead above column name.
-If the arrowhead points up, the column is sorted in ascending order, if the arrowhead points down, the column is sorted in descending order.
+If you are using the Details view for folders, all you have to do is click on a column name (e.g. Name, Size, Type, etc).
+The column that the folder is sorted by is indicated with a small arrowhead above the column name.
+If the arrowhead points up, the column is sorted in ascending order; if the arrowhead points down, the column is sorted in descending order.
 You can toggle it just by clicking on the column name again.

-If you are using some other view, right-click on an empty area (not on files or folders) of the folder, select Arrange Icons By (Windows XP) or Sort By (Windows Vista, 7, 8 and 8.1) and then click on the sorting basis you like - Name, Size, etc.
+If you are using some other view, right-click on an empty area (not on files or folders) of the folder, select Arrange Icons By (Windows XP) or Sort By (Windows Vista, 7, 8/8.1 and 10) and then click on the sorting basis you like - Name, Size, etc.

 Windows XP allows sorting in ascending order only (except when in Details view).
-Windows Vista, 7 and 8/8.1 allow selecting sort order.
+Windows Vista, 7, 8/8.1, and 10 allow selecting sort order.

-In Windows XP, you can choose the Auto Arrange option to keep items aligned to grid automatically.
+In Windows XP, you can choose the Auto Arrange option to keep items aligned to the grid automatically.
 Newer versions of Windows do this by default.

-In case a folder contains very many items, it might make sense to use grouping for better overview and quicker finding of items.
+In case a folder contains very many items, it might make sense to use grouping for a better overview and quicker finding of items.

-In Windows XP, right-click on an empty area of folder, select Arrange Icons By and click Show In Groups.
+In Windows XP, right-click on an empty area of a folder, select Arrange Icons By and click Show In Groups.
 Sorting is not available.

-In Windows 8 and 8.1, you can also click the Group by button in View tab of Ribbon.
+In Windows 8, 8.1, and 10, you can also click or tap the Group by button in the View tab of Ribbon.

 Here is a folder with items grouped by name:

-To create a file or folder, right-click on an empty area of the window, select New and choose what you want to create.
+To create a file or folder, right-click on an empty area of the window, select New, and choose what you want to create.
 In this example, I'll create a new folder.

-In Windows XP, you can also click Rename this file or Rename this folder in Common Tasks pane.
+In Windows XP, you can also click Rename this file or Rename this folder in the Common Tasks pane.

 Alternatively, just right-click (or touch and hold) an item and select Rename from the menu.

-In Windows XP, full name (including extension) is selected; Windows Vista, 7 and 8/8.1 select only file name without its extension.
+In Windows XP, the full name (including extension) is selected; Windows Vista, 7 and 8/8.1 select only file name without its extension.

 Please do not change the file extension unless you really know what you are doing!

-As folders do not have extensions, just type in the new name and press ENTER key on your keyboard.
+As folders do not have extensions, just type in the new name and press the ENTER key on your keyboard.

 In Windows Vista and later, just type a new name and press Enter.

-If you accidentally deleted or changed file's extension, Windows will notify you about it.
+If you accidentally deleted or changed the file's extension, Windows will notify you about it.
 Click No and try again.

-Remember, you can always undo your last action by pressing CTRL+Z on your keyboard!
+Remember, you can always undo your last action by pressing CTRL+Z on your keyboard.

-The most common way for copying files and folders is to select these, press Ctrl+C to copy the items, go to the destination folder, and press Ctrl+V to paste the items.
+The most common way for copying files and folders with Windows/File Explorer is to select these, press Ctrl+C to copy the items, go to the destination folder, and press Ctrl+V to paste the items.

-In Windows Vista and 7 (and Windows XP without Common Tasks pane), open Edit menu (press Alt key first in Windows Vista and 7) and click Copy To Folder or Move To Folder.
+In Windows Vista and 7 (and Windows XP without Common Tasks pane), open the Edit menu (press Alt key first in Windows Vista and 7) and click Copy To Folder or Move To Folder.

-In the dialog, select the folder you want to copy or move selected item(s) to and then click the Copy or Move button accordingly.
+In the dialog, select the folder you want to copy or move the selected item(s) to and then click the Copy or Move button accordingly.